 The 90 Day Calendar lists the workouts and the days you will be doing them.
 Included are some small pink circular stickers, that will enable you to track your workouts easily.
 This is done by placing a sticker on the relevant day and week listed, upon completion of each session.

 * Fe Fit comes with 5 workout calendars.
-Use the one pertinent to the duration of the workout you choose to do and the number of days per week you are working out.
+Use the one pertinent to the duration of the workout you choose to do and the number of days a week you work out.

 Health & User Guide